erroronline1/caro/readme.md

 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests
 * info how many unique products have been ordered from vendor based on  caro_consumables_products.last_order (vendor manager, vendor view, audit vendor list)
+* filter documents and bundles by user unit, like records
+* audit questions with assignes regulatory issues
+* audit schedule with calendar integration
+* audit report (records)

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue